ZionInMatrix/Spring-boot-crud-task/README.md

 # Java CRUD-Spring-Boot-JPA-MySQL

-# CRUD Example of Spring-Boot-REST-JPA-MySQL (User personal data with access by UUID Token)
+# CRUD Spring-Boot-REST-JPA-MySQL (User with personal data accessing by UUID access token)

-### 1. You can clone it from GiHhub by running following command
+### 1. You can clone it from GitHub by running following command

 ```
   $ git clone https://github.com/ZionInMatrix/spring-boot-crud-task.git